From water-based to cruelty-free, see which nail colors are worthy of your nailsPosted on November 4, 2021 Written by: 100% PURE ®

 Fortunately, we now have a greater understanding of common toxic ingredients used in nail polish.
 This has laid the groundwork for brands to purposefully omit them during production, resulting in the “-free” standard.

-When we discuss what defines a clean, natural nail color, one of the best metrics we can use is how many “free” they are.
+When we discuss what defines a clean, natural nail polish, one of the best metrics we can use is how many “free” they are.
 This indicates a specific number of potentially harmful chemicals not included in the nail color formula.

 Here’s a rough roadmap, using some of the more common polish ingredients as examples: